SharePoint/sp-dev-docs/docs/solution-guidance/authorize-provider-hosted-add-in-users-at-run-time-by-using-oauth.md

 3. If you are asked to grant consent to the permissions the add-in is requesting, choose  **Trust It**.
 Notice that you are redirected to the /_layouts/15/OAuthAuthorize.aspx page.

+	> [!NOTE]
-	**Note:**  Your user must have  **Manage** permissions to grant consent to the permissions the add-in is requesting.
+    > Your user must have  **Manage** permissions to grant consent to the permissions the add-in is requesting.
 You can learn more at [Authorization Code OAuth flow for SharePoint Add-ins](http://msdn.microsoft.com/library/e89e91c7-ea39-49b9-af5a-7f047a7e2ab7%28Office.15%29.aspx).

 4. In  **Successfully connected to Contoso**, enter the name of a new list to create, and then choose  **Create List**.